 - A common codebase and a single coding standard

 It all contributes to the quality, flexibility, and sustainability of the software in Agile software development.
-To better understand the Agile methods, here are some of the best practices for efficient and effective interaction on Agile teams.
+To better understand Agile practices and methods, here is an example of some best practices for efficient and effective interaction in Agile teams.

 # 1: Collaboration with the Customer